The Clones of Dr. Funkenstein

-The Clones of Dr. Funkenstein is the fifth album by funk band Parliament, released in September 1976.
-The album is notable for featuring horn arrangements by ex-James Brown band member, Fred Wesley.
-The album charted at #3 on the Billboard R&B Albums chart, #20 on the Billboard pop chart, and became Parliament's second album to be certified gold.
-Two singles were released off the album, "Do That Stuff", which charted at #22, and "Dr. Funkenstein" which charted at #43.
+The Clones of Dr. Funkenstein is the fifth album by funk band Parliament, released on July 20, 1976.
+The album is notable for featuring horn arrangements by ex-James Brown band member Fred Wesley.
+The album charted at No. 3 on the Billboard R&B Albums chart, No. 20 on the Billboard pop chart, and became Parliament's second album to be certified gold.
+Two singles were released off the album, "Do That Stuff", which charted at No. 22, and "Dr. Funkenstein" which charted at No. 43.